 The problem with this idea is that the climate won’t be controlled.
 So, if your area experiences a bitter winter or humid conditions then this may not be your best furniture moving and storage solution.

-A portable shed might be a suitable solution for you, if you are downsizing temporarily, whether for a remodel or move.
+A portable shed might be a suitable solution for you if you are downsizing temporarily, whether for a remodel or move.
 They vary greatly in price.
-One without a floor and made of weatherproof material typically runs a couple hundred.
+One without a floor and made of weatherproof material typically run a couple hundred.
 Those with a floor and hard walls are significantly more.
 If you purchase one without a floor, you could always use wood pallets and place rubber flooring on top of them.
-You definitely need to wrap the furniture up good, and you will risk things being ruined from the weather.
-So, you will have the cost of the shed and furniture covers upfront.
+You definitely need to wrap the furniture up well, and you will risk things being ruined by the weather.
+So, you will have the cost of the shed and furniture covered upfront.
 Plus, you may end up having to replace items that are temperature sensitive.

 There is a good chance that you have already considered self-storage.
 You also probably know that the prices can vary greatly.
 If you rent a unit in a busy downtown area it is going to be considerably more than using one in a more rural area.

 Some self-storage units are accessed from outside while others have entry doors inside a building.
 They generally range from 3 x 5′ spaces to large 20 x 30′ rooms.
 Some have security cameras while others have onsite security.
 You will also find that some storage facilities have “business” hours while others have extended hours.
 There are also units that offer climate control.
 The temperature inside them remains consistent, so you don’t have to worry about furniture being ruined from humidity or freezing temperatures.
 However, they are generally a bit more expensive.